 What treatments do holistic veterinarians use?

-Now that you have a better understanding of what holistic veterinarians do, you might wonder what types of treatments they use.
-They employ a wide array of therapies to address health issues.
-You might even recognize some of them if you or someone you know uses alternative treatments occasionally.
+Now that you have a better understanding of what holistic veterinarians do, you might wonder what types of alternative veterinary medicine treatments they use.
+Holistic options, veterinary care experts will tell you, are both numerous and diverse.
+Vets who practice in this specific area employ a wide array of therapies to address health issues.
+You might even recognize some of them if you or someone you know uses nontraditional treatments occasionally.

 “Acupuncture, chiropractic, herbs, and homeopathy — those would probably be the biggest modalities,” Dr. Krause says.